LaunchCodeEducation/java-web-development/src/appendices/sql-install.rst

       Once you create a password for the root user, you cannot change it!
 Be careful when typing out the password.

-The convenient thing about using the Windows installer is that our GUI client for the course is bundled in the install, so now we can open up MySQL Workbench.
+The convenient thing about using the Windows installer is that our GUI client for the course is bundled in the install, so now you can open up MySQL Workbench.
 MySQL Workbench will automatically scan for available MySQL servers.
 Your local server should appear on the home screen.
 Double click and enter your password to get going!